 - A. Attractive absolute returns.
-Achieve long-term equity market returns in a low cost manner with downside risk mitigation.
-Hedged equity strategies are expected to reduce downside risk of the global equity portfolio. - B. Competitive relative returns.
+Achieve long-term equity market returns in a low-cost manner with downside risk mitigation.
+Hedged equity strategies are expected to reduce downside risk of the Public Equity Portfolio. - B. Competitive relative returns.
 Achieve or exceed the return on the performance benchmark over a long period of time, within reasonable risk parameters. - C. Diversification.
 Use publicly traded equity to access a wide range of investible global markets and enhance the diversification of the Fund. - D. Liquidity.
-Provide a source of liquidity to the Fund through the publicly traded asset types in the portfolio held in the long-only vehicles.
+Provide a source of liquidity to the Fund through the publicly traded asset types in the Public Equity Portfolio held in the long-only vehicles.

-The Portfolio will have two major subcomponents:
+The Public Equity Portfolio shall have two major subcomponents:

 - A. Long-Only Public Equity.
 This subcategory may include internally and externally managed portfolios of publicly traded U.S. equity, non-U.S. Equity, and global equity securities held in long-only vehicles.
-Investment managers may have mandates that cover one or more of market capitalization: large-cap, mid-cap, and small cap; style categories: growth and value; and regions to include but not limited to: U.S., Developed Non-U.S., Emerging Market, etc. The externally managed portfolios include both active and passive equity managers.
-However, the internally managed portfolios may only include passive mandates. - B. Hedged Equity.
+Investment managers may have mandates that cover one or more categories consisting of market capitalization: large-cap, mid-cap, and small cap; style: growth and value; and regions to include but not limited to: U.S., Developed Non-U.S., Emerging Market, etc. - B. Hedged Equity.
 This subcomponent is limited to various equity-based hedge fund strategies implemented through externally managed investment vehicles.

-In addition to the general guidelines and other requirements of this Policy, the following specific guidelines apply to the Portfolio.
+In addition to the general guidelines and other requirements of this Policy, the following specific guidelines apply to the Public Equity Portfolio.

 A. Allocation.
-Authorized ranges and targets for the subcomponents of the Portfolio.
+Authorized ranges and targets for the subcomponents of the Public Equity Portfolio.